-Science based games can be a great fun and educational addition to a school fair, we added a Christmas twist to some old favourites for a stall at our local school last weekend which the children loved!
+Science based games can be a great fun and educational addition to a school Christmas fair.
+We added a Christmas twist to some old favourites for a stall at our local school last weekend which the children loved!

 The downside of a lava lamp is the cost of alka seltzer and because it contains asprin, must be closely supervised at all times, but they are easy to set up, reusable and great fun to watch.